nmemranhussain/titanic-logistic-rf-models/README.md

 - Hyperparameters: Solver = lbfgs, Max iterations = 500, C = 1.0
 - Software used: scikit-learn sklearn.linear_model._logistic

+The following hyperparameters were used for the Random Forest model:
+- Columns used as inputs': ['Pclass', 'Sex', 'Age', 'Fare'],
+- Target column: 'Survived',
+- Type of model: 'Random Forest Classifier',
+- Software used: 'scikit-learn',
+- Software version: '0.24.1'

 ## Quantitative Analysis

 ### Metrics Used to Evaluate the Final Model